SCHUNK’s 3D-Printed Grippers Grab All The Attention

 Every year, the German Messe AG rewards one innovative solution in the industrial technology field with the Hermes Award.
 In April 2015, five companies were nominated for this prestigious industry award, and SCHUNK was one of them!
 It is a great achievement that SCHUNK was selected from 70 companies based in 10 different countries.
 SCHUNK eGrip definitely brings tailored solutions for grippers to a whole new level.

-“eGrip is a strong example of the innovative ideas you can realize when you combine the core competences of two leaders in their fields — SCHUNK for gripping and clamping and Materialise for 3D printing software and services,” concludes Marcel Nagel, Head of Product and Portfolio Management Gripping Systems at SCHUNK.
+“eGrip is a strong example of the innovative ideas you can realize when you combine the core competencies of two leaders in their fields — SCHUNK for gripping and clamping and Materialise for 3D printing software and services,” concludes Marcel Nagel, Head of Product and Portfolio Management Gripping Systems at SCHUNK.

 This case study in a few words